MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-editable-tables.md

 # Add editable tables in canvas apps

-Designing a productivity application to have related data and functions in one place enables you to achieve more without having to switch back and fourth between the screens.
-Microsoft Excel is one such example that allows editing data real-time in fast and efficient way.
+Designing a productivity application to have related data and functions in one place enables you to achieve more without having to switch back and forth between the screens.
+Microsoft Excel is one such example that allows editing data real time in fast and efficient way.

 Using Power Apps, you can apply the same concept by providing it as a front end to any data source.
 You're also able to customize it even more.